-The construction staging areas outside of and in addition to the permanent footprint of the project (see Section 6.2.11 of this chapter) would result in the following displacements of businesses and/or residences for the BEP and SVRTP alternatives.
+The construction staging areas outside of and in addition to the permanent footprint of the project (see Section 6.2.11) would result in the following displacements of businesses and/or residences for the BEP and SVRTP alternatives.
+As shown on Figure 6-49, these businesses or residences are located within low-income and minority areas.